by Texas Homesteader ~

-Our guest bathroom has only one tiny up-high window.
-Although I love the light green-tea color we painted this bathroom, it does darken this small room a bit.
-Especially since there’s such a small window in this room offering the only natural light.
+Although I love the light green-tea color we painted our guest bathroom, it does darken this small room a bit.
+Especially since there’s such a tiny window in this room offering the only natural light.

 So to provide the privacy needed we’d added mini blinds to the window as well.